InvadingOctopus/octopuskit/Documentation/Architecture.md

 ## Folder Organization

-- `Apple API Extensions`: Adds engine-specific functionality and general convenience features to the classes provided by Apple.
+- `Apple API Extensions`: Adds engine-specific functionality and general conveniences to the types provided by Apple frameworks.

-- `Components`: A library of components for graphics, gameplay, physics, UI and other aspects of a game.
+- `Components`: A library of components for graphics, physics, UI and other aspects of a game.
 Although most are marked `final` by default (to improve performance by [reducing dynamic dispatch][reducing-dynamic-dispatch]), you may remove that keyword to extend them as needed.

 - `Core/Base`: The base classes for game states, scenes, entities, components and systems.
 A typical game will create multiple instances of these objects.